-Born in 1943, Bell studied classical music as a child.
+Born in 1943 in Jamaica, Bell studied classical music as a child.
 As a teen, he met up with and joined Gamble in The Romeos.
-He learned to play multiple instruments and planned to become a classical conductor.
-But instead, at age 22 he became a staff writer and touring conductor for "The Twist" singer Chubby Checker.
+He learned to play multiple instruments and planned to become a classical conductor, but at age 22 he became a staff writer and touring conductor for The Twist singer Chubby Checker.
 He then earned his first production gig for a local group called the Delfonics in 1968.
-The combination yielded two big hits, writing in 1969, "La La Means I Love You" and "Didn't I Blow Your Mind," and enhanced Bell's reputation beyond Philadelphia.
+The combination yielded two big hits in 1969, La La Means I Love You and Didn't I Blow Your Mind.

-1972 was a major year for Bell.
-He produced the debut album by the Stylistics, considered by many to be one of the greatest sweet Soul albums of all time, and, with his songwriting partner, lyricist Linda Creed, contributed such classics as "Betcha By Golly Wow" and "You Are Everything" to that seminal album.
-He also provided production and arrangement work on the O'Jays' Backstabbers album and completed one of his greatest works, the Spinners' self-titled Atlantic Records debut (which included "I'll Be Around," "Could It Be I'm Falling In Love" and "Ghetto Child," among others), in the view of many, the decade's greatest album.
-It was also a remiss to fail to mention Bell's magnificent work on The Spinners' second album "Mighty Love" (including the transcendent title track).
-Bell won the Grammy award in 1975 in the category of "Best Producer of the Year."
+In 1972 he produced the debut album by the Stylistics and with his songwriting partner, lyricist and1992 SHOF inductee Linda Creed, contributed such classics as Betcha By Golly Wow and You Are Everything to that seminal album.
+He also provided production and arrangement work on the O'Jays' Backstabbers album and completed one of his greatest works, the Spinners' self-titled Atlantic Records debut (which included I'll Be Around, Could It Be I'm Falling In Love and Ghetto Child, among others).
+Bell won a Grammy award in 1975 in the category of Best Producer of the Year.

-In the 90s and beyond, Bell worked with artists as diverse as James Ingram ("I Don't Have the Heart"), Angela Winbush, David Byrne and Joss Stone, while continuing to see his hit songs sampled and covered by countless artists.
+In the 90s and beyond, Bell worked with artists as diverse as James Ingram (I Don't Have the Heart), Angela Winbush, David Byrne and Joss Stone, while continuing to see his hit songs sampled and covered by countless artists.